CDLUC3/mrt-doc/design/object-reset/README.md

 ## Solution Categories

+### Alter Object Composition
+- Re-write versions in place; Purge files while rewriting; No provenance for changes
+  - This is David's changeToken proposal
 - Re-ingest content as new object (new ark) - no local id; Delete old object
 - Re-ingest content as new object (new ark) - remap local id; Delete old object
 - Rebuild object from storage manifest (new object_id, same ark); Purge orphaned files
 - Collapse History and Reset object to V1 (same ark); Purge orphaned files; History is lost
 - Collapse History and Reset object to new version (same ark); Purge orphaned files; History is documented but inaccessible
 - Tombstone files in cloud storage to convey key deletions/key renames; History is documented but inaccessible

+### Alter Object Hierarchy
+- Change Owner
+  - The latest mrt-owner.txt file will determine ownership for ALL versions of the object
+  - Local id collions might make this impossible
+- Change collection
+  - The latest mrt-membership.txt file will determine membership for ALL versions of the object
+  - Collection changes could be incompatible with the primary storage node/secondary nodes for a collection

 ## Use Cases